| |

 recent Trans-Pacific Partnership (TPP) initiative within the perspective

+of the multilateral global system.
 The transformation of the WTO would thus imply accepting the complexities

 of the world trade agenda and of the means needed to deal with relevant